18VAC115-50-60. Resident license and residency requirements.

 b.
 No more than 100 hours of the supervision may be acquired through group supervision, with the group consisting of no more than six residents.
 One hour of group supervision will be deemed equivalent to one hour of individual supervision.

-2. The residency shall include documentation of at least 2,000 hours in clinical marriage and family services of which 1,000 hours shall be face-to-face client contact with couples or families or both.
-The remaining hours may be spent in the performance of ancillary counseling services.
-For applicants who hold current, unrestricted licensure as a professional counselor, clinical psychologist, or clinical social worker, the remaining hours may be waived.
+2. The residency shall include documentation of at least 2,000 hours of face-to-face client contact in clinical marriage and family services, of which 1,000 hours shall be face-to-face client contact with couples or families or both.

 3. The residency shall consist of practice in the core areas set forth in 18VAC115-50-55.

-11. Residency hours that are approved by the licensing board in another United States jurisdiction and that meet the requirements of this section shall be accepted.
+10. The board will accept residency hours that are approved by the licensing board in another United States jurisdiction and that meet the requirements of this section.

 C. Supervisory qualifications.
 A person who provides supervision for a resident in marriage and family therapy shall: